A223D/A223D/README.md

 ---

-### 💡 Here are some ideas that I might work on in the future or might serve as insipiration for you:
+### 💡 Here are some ideas that I might work on in the future or might serve as inspiration for you:

 * Complete 7-layer OSI Model custom implementation using an ESP32 (maybe light-based physical layer?)
 * Inexpensive personal assistant system (using an e-paper display attached near a desk)